gmetrixr/docusaurus-help/gmetri-help/docs/02_media-kit.md

 We are a startup building the future of the internet, so we appreciate any help we can get to increase our online visbilibilty 😊!

-* Your website should mention clearly that the product is powered by GMetri, by using the following logo in either a section of the website or the footer.
+* Your website should mention clearly that the product is powered by GMetri, by (but in no way limited to) using the following logo in either a section of the website or the footer.
+Any mentions other than the logo also are highly appreciated!

 [![Logo](https://s.vrgmetri.com/image/w_150,q_90/gb-web/common/logo/2022/GMetri_B_W.jpg)](https://www.gmetri.com)